Neve Campbell: Personal life

 Campbell has stated, "I am a practicing Catholic, but my lineage is Jewish, so if someone asks me if I'm Jewish, I say yes."

-Campbell married Jeff Colt on April 3, 1995, and divorced in May 1998.
+Campbell married Jeff Colt on April 3, 1995, and they divorced in May 1998.
 In 2005, Campbell began dating John Light, whom she met while filming Investigating Sex.
 They became engaged in December 2005 and married in Malibu, California, on May 5, 2007.
-The couple lived together in Islington, London for five years, until Campbell filed for divorce on June 30, 2010, in Los Angeles.
+They lived together in Islington, London, for five years, until Campbell filed for divorce on June 30, 2010, in Los Angeles.

 In March 2012, Campbell and her partner, actor JJ Feild, confirmed that they were expecting their first child together.
-Their first son, Caspian, was born in August 2012.
-On June 29, 2018, Campbell announced on Instagram the adoption of their second son, Raynor.
+Their son was born later that year.
+On June 29, 2018, Campbell announced the adoption of their second son.

-Campbell revealed during an interview on the Kelly Clarkson Show in 2021 that she survived a bear attack at the age of 17, an incident that occurred while filming an unnamed project.
-Describing the attack, she said "I dipped my hand in honey and I run to this rock, and I turn around and I put my hand out and the bear is not slowing down and he's not coming for my hand, he grabs me by the leg and he pulls me through the forest.
-My mother was visiting set and she's screaming.
-The whole crew is frozen because nobody can believe what's happening.
-All I can think to say is, 'He's biting me,' like it's not obvious."
-Neither she, nor the rest of the personnel present, suffered any life-threatening injuries.